thedzy/boggle_solver/README.md

 - Changed parameter 'x' to 'M' after seeing Windows respects case
 - Added option `-C` to filter words that contain patterns or characters, simpler for those that don't know REGEX
     - Can still use REGEX in addition to the above filter

+### 1.4.1
+- Cleaned up the help to make it more readable